Journalism

 Reference

-is a short note recognizing a source of information or of a quoted
+source of information or of a quoted

 passage.
 A book to which you can refer for authoritative